Our MD Jason Downes, explores nuances behind flexible working and how it can be effectively carried out so all parties win.

 In my eyes, it is vital that there is shared calendar access for everyone so that people can see where their colleagues are each day.
 This way if they need to catch up with someone they can plan when to do so.

-Technology now exists to enable employees to work efficiently and stay in contact with other members of staff and external partners. iMeet for example, is a tool which allows all forms of collaboration for remote working, from video conferencing, live chat and file sharing to screen sharing.
+Technology now exists to enable employees to work efficiently and stay in contact with other members of staff and external partners.
+Web meetings for example, allows all forms of collaboration for remote working, from video conferencing, live chat and file sharing to screen sharing.
 The new breed of worker is therefore fully equipped to work productively away from the office and can still feel like they’re in the same room as others when they need to be.
 Not being able to get in contact with somebody is not a feasible excuse.

 In my experience, employees are often more productive working at home as they can work the exact hours they want, be it around a young family or a hobby.
 There are also no distractions from other employees and it can foster more creative thinking being outside the confines of the office walls as a result.
 We find staff are more motivated as they have a far better work-life balance; we all want to be successful in our careers but it should never come at the expense of family.
 In terms of the business, we find this helps with top talent recruitment and staff retention, and a happy workforce is a more successful one.
 We encourage our staff that can, to work from home at least one day a week.